rubyists/rubyists.github.com/_posts/2011-05-02-runit-for-ruby-and-everything-else.markdown

 This script includes a check to see if rvm is installed and if so uses its 1.9.2 version.
 The -e to `chpst` specifies an environment directory, which is a way to set environment variables, but `chpst` can do much more.

+##### What's with all the dots?

+> The log:............ is a construct runsvdir uses to log to proctitle (seen in ps aux).
+Each dot represents 15 seconds of time, with any stderr/out being flushed to proctitle for each dot.
+> Thus if you saw

+        root      4001  0.0  0.0    184    28 ?
+Ss   08:00   0:00 runsvdir -P /service log: ed with loglevel notice?Could not load host key: /etc/ssh/ssh_host_ecdsa_key??...

+You'd know sshd had a problem, but it hasn't had that problem in 45 seconds.

 ### Standalone environments

 [chpst](http://smarden.org/runit/chpst.8.html) allows multiple controls around processes we run, including memory capping,